boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 ### Math.sumPrecise

-Boa now supports `Math.sumPrecise`, which is accepted for ES2026.
+This release adds support for `Math.sumPrecise`, which is accepted for ES2026.

+We've opted for using the new [`xsum`](https://crates.io/crates/xsum) summation algorithm for the underlying implementation.

 ```javascript
 let sum = Math.sumPrecise([1.0, 2.5]);